 Electrolytes: Salts which break down in the body are transported in the blood as the charged particles, Sodium, Potassium, Chloride, and Bicarbonate.
 These Electrolytes are maintained in health within tightly-controlled ranges – too much deviation from normal can be critical.
 Electrolytes are commonly measured as indicators for metabolic functioning, acid-base balance, renal or lung disease, or as a general measure of nutrition and hydration.

-Basic Metabolic Panel (BMP): BMP is commonly included as part of general health screening and includes Electrolytes and four other constituents (Glucose, Bun, Creatinine, and Calcium) that are good indicators for kidney function, and screening for diabetes.
+Basic Metabolic Panel (BMP): BMP is commonly included as part of general health profile and includes Electrolytes and four other constituents (Glucose, Bun, Creatinine, and Calcium) that are good indicators for kidney function, and screening for diabetes.

-Comprehensive Metabolic Panel (CMP): CMP adds more tests to the BMP to provide a broader screen.
+Comprehensive Metabolic Panel (CMP): CMP adds more tests to the BMP to provide a broader profile.
 Addition of Total Protein, Albumin, Alkaline Phosphatase, ALT, AST, and Total Bilirubin provide more information on Kidneys, Liver, Lungs, and Bone.

 Lipid Panel: Used to evaluate relative risks for developing atherosclerosis or heart disease.
 Cholesterol, HDL, LDL, and Triglycerides are all different types of fat that are measured.